-More broadly, the AIDF continues to provide high quality, personalised service and tailored products to our customers, in line with the mission of the Diocese.
-That work is undertaken by our dedicated management and staff and I take this opportunity to express my gratitude for their continued commitment to the Fund and the great support they provide to our clients, the broader Diocese and to the Board.
+The AIDF continues to work hard, ensuring we provide personalised service and tailored products to our customers, in line with the mission of the Diocese.

+In closing, I wish to thank the management and staff of the AIDF for their continued commitment to the AIDF and the great support they have provided to our clients, the broader Diocese and to the Board.